Search element - Quick search bar

 • Feed your baby according to need, rather than to a set schedule.
 It’s common for breastfed babies to feed 8 to 14 times or more in 24 hours.

-• Let your baby finish the first breast before offering the other, rather than timing your feeds.
+• Let your baby finish feeding from the first breast before offering the other.
+There’s no need to watch the clock.
+Just follow your baby’s lead.

-• Get to know your baby’s feeding cues.
-If you know when baby is ready, you can feed before your breasts become too full.
+• Get to know your baby’s feeding cues, like turning their head, opening their mouth or sucking on their hands.
+When you spot these early signs, you can offer a feed before your breasts feel too full.

-• Express a little only for comfort if you need to.
-It may also help your baby to attach properly if your breasts are very full.
+• Express just enough milk for comfort if needed, especially if your breasts are very full.

 • Check your baby is well attached to the breast.

-• Avoid giving your baby formula or any other fluids (including water).
+• Don't give your baby formula or other fluids (including water) unless advised.

-• Your breasts continue to fill quickly and often feel lumpy and tight.
+• Your breasts continue to fill quickly and often feel uncomfortable or lumpy.

-• Your baby may continue to bring up milk at the end of the feed.
+• Your baby brings up milk at the end of feeds.

-• They may be extra fussy between feeds, especially in the evening.
+• They might be extra fussy between feeds, especially in the evenings.

-• They are still doing a poo with each feed (or even more often) and it may be green and frothy and possibly also explosive.
+• Your baby still does a poo with every feed (or even more often), and it may be green, frothy, or explosive.

 Read more about too much milk